Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 The symptoms of hypothyroidism include hair loss around the back and rear, dull skin, weight gain, muscle loss, loss of energy, and ear infections.
 More severe symptoms include seizures, heart problems, and sterility.

 If your Pocket Bully has at least three of these symptoms, you need to take it to the vet for a diagnosis.
-Your vet will diagnose your Pocket Bully through a series of blood tests that will cancel out other potential causes of the symptoms you find.
+Your vet will diagnose your dog through a series of blood tests that will cancel out other potential causes of the symptoms you find.

 Although hypothyroidism isn’t a life-threatening disease, it cannot be cured.
 If your Pocket Bully is diagnosed with hypothyroidism, your vet will prescribe your dog L-thyroxine which is a replacement for a lack of thyroxine.